Madron: Admiral Lord Nelson

 The news of the death of Vice Admiral Horatio Nelson following the Battle of Trafalgar in 1805 was received first in Britain by the arrival of HMS Pickle en route to Falmouth under the command of Lieut.
 John Richards Lapenotiere in Mount's Bay.
 It is believed a fishing vessel from Penzance passed the news to the shore which was formally announced from the balcony of the Assembly Rooms (now the Union Hotel) in Chapel Street, Penzance.
 Since the mother church of Penzance was at Madron, the mayor of Penzance took up a procession which made its way to Madron where a memorial service was held and the Nelson banner was paraded for the first time.
 On it was the epitaph "Mourn for the brave, the immortal Nelson's gone. / His last sea fight is fought, his work of Glory done".
 Storms in the English Channel meant that Nelson's body did not arrive by sea in London until January 1806.
 However, subsequent literature on the Union Hotel and Madron Church makes no mention of these events, and it is not recorded in the borough records or the Royal Cornwall Gazette, the only Cornish newspaper at that time.
 A tradition of an annual Trafalgar Service, held to commemorate the death of Nelson, was begun on 27 October 1946, when so many people attended that the service was relayed outside.
 These services continue to this day.
 The Trafalgar Fields housing development was so named to reinforce the links with Nelson.

 Penzance Workhouse

 The Penzance Union Workhouse once stood within the parish.
 The Penzance Poor Law Union was formed on 10 June 1837 and the population that fell within the Union at the time of the 1831 census was just under 40,000.
 The workhouse was built in 1838.
 Designed by George Gilbert Scott and William Bonython Moffatt, it was intended to house four hundred paupers and cost £6,050 to build.
 It was in use until 1948 when the National Health Service came into being.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in Madron in the 1800s, for example at New Mill.